07:30 – 08.30

 International Council of Nurses in 2013 can be seen as a crowning achievement of her

-career and is also a compliment to the Taiwanese nursing community.
+career and is also a compliment to the Chinese Taipei nursing community.

 Prof Lee obtained a BSN of the School of Nursing of the National Defense University in